gabrielchuv/SE7/README.md

 * Reflective Discussion on the Success of the Project
 * Discussion of Future Works
 * Reflection on Working Practices of the Team
-* Social and ethical Implications
+* Social and Ethical Implications